-Be the first to know about my new project and get a pre-launch invite to join the community.
+Stay in the know about my new project, receive piano learning tips and get a personal invite to join the community.

 My name is Andrew Furmanczyk and I've been teaching piano professionally since 2005.
 My goal when I teach is to take anything that could be complicated, and make it easy and clear to understand.